-2.2.1 Import & Save Tracks
+2.3.1 Import & Save Tracks

 Tracks can be imported from DoM results tables, Localizer text files, and COMSOL text files with the options in the menu File > Import tracks.
-Loading of large files can take while; DiffusionLab will output the path of the loaded file followed by 'done' in the Command Window.
+Loading of large files can take while; DiffusionLab will output the path of the loaded file followed by 'done' in the Command Window once the loading has been completed.